geoffodonnell/powershell-algorand-module/README.md

 * PowerShell 7.2

 ## Local
 Clone this repository and execute `build-and-load-local.ps1` in a PowerShell window to build the module and import it into the current session.
+By default, when building locally the module is named `Algorand.Local`.

 ## Pipelines
 powershell-algorand-module build pipelines use the [Assembly Info Task](https://github.com/BMuuN/vsts-assemblyinfo-task) extension.